EuclidProtocol/docs/docs/Euclid Smart Contracts/Factory.md

 ### WithdrawVCoin

-Withdraws funds from the a user's virtual balance to the specified chains.
+Withdraws funds from the user's virtual balance to the specified chains.

 <Tabs tabs={[
 {